NiiV3AU/YMU/README.md

 # How it Works
 When you start YMU you are greeted with a modern looking GUI that displays two tabs, Download/Update and Inject.
 You can download or update the dll in the Download/Update-Tab.
-The Inject-Tab provides a button which injects the YimMenu.
+The Inject-Tab provides a button to start GTA5 and one which injects the YimMenu.
 Also you find clickables labels in the Tabs that provides more information or even the Changelog of YimMenu.
 >[!WARNING]
 > Use this project for educational purposes only and use it at your own risk.